melange-re/melange-re.github.io/docs/melange-book/celsius-converter-option.md

 Hooray!
 Our Celsius converter is finally complete.
 Later, we'll see how to create a component that can convert back and forth between Celsius and Fahrenheit.
-But first, we'll explore Melange's [build system dune](https://melange.re/v2.0.0/build-system/).
+But first, we'll explore [Dune](https://melange.re/v2.0.0/build-system/), the build system used by Melange.

 ## Exercises